tomatolog/manticore/docs/8_sphinxql_reference/select_syntax.rst

    order number of the matched zone span.
-For example, if a document reads <b><i>text</i> the <i>text</i></b>, and you query for ‘ZONESPAN:(i,b) text’, then ZONESPANLIST() will return the string “1:1 1:2 2:1” meaning that the f.html zone span matched “text” in spans 1 and 2, and the second zone span in span 1 only.
-This was added in version 2.1.1-beta.
+For example, if a document reads <b><i>text</i> the <i>text</i></b>, and you query for ‘ZONESPAN:(i,b) text’, then ZONESPANLIST() will return the string “1:1 1:2 2:1” meaning that the first zone span matched “text” in spans 1 and 2, and the second zone span in span 1 only.

 -  WITHIN GROUP ORDER BY clause.
 This is a Sphinx specific extension that lets you control how the best row within a group will to be